 According to Clary et al. (1998) there are six types of motivations including protective motives (ego defense mechanism), values (altruism and being humanitarian), career (advancing one’s career), social (socializing), understanding (gaining knowledge, skills, and abilities), and enhancement (growing the ego).
-These attributes are seen in Clary’s Volunteer Functions Inventory (VFI), refer to the appendix.
+These attributes are seen in Clary’s Volunteer Functions Inventory (VFI), refer to the Appendix.
 The VFI is used in research to measure volunteer motivational factors.

 Esmond (2004) offered a theory involving similar components in his Volunteer Motivation Inventory (VMI).
 In Esmond’s study both the VFI and VMI were statistically compared and the VMI had less overall reliability and validity due to some sections.
 The VFI’s Understanding measure was superior than that of the VMI’s Personal Growth measure.
 Clary et al.’s (1998) VFI was also more compact and clearer, thus it was the better choice to use for the current research.